 So, agile planning in Jira isn’t the easiest or smoothest of undertakings.
-This is why we will soon be adding the Atlassian add-on, Agile Planning for Jira, to Old Street Solutions’ product suite.
+This is why we have just added the Atlassian add-on, Planning Boards for Jira, to Old Street Solutions’ product suite.
 This app dramatically improves planning capabilities in Jira and eliminates all post-meeting data entry.
 Essentially, it allows you to brainstorm, create Jira issues, and plan sprints and releases on a free-form board, powered by drag and drop and synced with your Jira instance.

 Christopher is a self-confessed nerd who’d probably take the cake on Mastermind if Star Trek: Voyager was his specialist subject.
 He writes fiction about time travel, conspiracies and aliens; loves roller coasters, hiking and Christmas; and hates carpet, rom-coms and anything with chilli in it.
 He’s written extensively for technology companies and Atlassian partners and specializes in translating complicated technical concepts, specs and jargon into readable, benefits-driven copy that casual readers will understand.